Approximation Error of the Burst Approximation for a Stochastic Gene Expression Model: Abstract

 \section{Abstract}

-Stochastic modeling of gene expression is a classic problem in theoretical biophysics.
-However, models formulated via chemical master equation have long been considered analytically intractable unless burst approximation is applied.
-This article shows that general stochastic gene expression models with an arbitrary number of gene states admit direct analysis.
-Based on chemical master equation and high-dimensional binomial moment method, we derive recurrence relations for binomial moments in steady state, yielding analytical expressions to arbitrary order in a hierarchical manner.
-Subsequently, the joint probability mass function of mRNA and protein copy number can be reconstructed.
-An algorithm is developed for numerical computation.
-Particularly, explicit expressions for low-order cumulants are presented.
-Compared with models under burst approximation, the first-order cumulant remains exact, whereas the second-order cumulant typically differs.
-We estimate the difference between two second-order binomial moments using functional analysis, therefore evaluating the validity of burst approximation.
+Stochastic modeling of gene expression is a classic problem in theoretical biophysics, and the burst approximation is widely used to simplify gene expression models formulated via the chemical master equation.
+However, the approximation error has been investigated only for the simplest case.
+This article proposes and analyzes a general stochastic gene expression model with an arbitrary number of gene states, and quantifies the error introduced by the burst approximation.
+Using the standard binomial moment method, we derive recurrence relations for binomial moments in steady state.
+We develop an algorithm to numerically compute binomial moments in a hierarchical manner.
+In particular, explicit expressions for low-order moments are presented.
+Compared with surrogate models under the burst approximation, we conclude that the first-order moment of protein counts is preserved, whereas discrepancies generally arise in higher-order moments.
+By estimating the difference between two second-order moments using functional analysis, we evaluate the validity of the burst approximation.